 Sonic vs Manual

-In 2003 a study was performed on Dental Students, to compare the effectiveness of a sonic toothbrush to a manual toothbrush.
+In 2003 dental students participated in a study comparing manual vs. sonic toothbrushes.
 Half of the students used a manual brush while the other half used a sonic brush.
 Care to guess what the results were?
 There was absolutely no difference between the two brushes and their ability to remove plaque and prevent gum disease.
 The results had nothing to do with the brush but everything to do with the participants.
 Dental students see the teeth with the mind’s eye, which makes them exceptionally good at brushing.
 Think about that for a second; do you visualize your teeth when you brush?
 I loved this article because it reinforced everything I tell my patients, “It’s not the brush, it’s you, and how well you use it”.

 75% of the population brush their teeth on autopilot, using the technique they learned in 3rd grade, which is typically a random scrub method.
 For this reason, we created the MD Brush.
 Remember those dental students?
 They were using a brushing technique called the BASS method which places the bristles 45 degrees to the gum line using short back and forth strokes.
 This ensures that the bristles penetrate just below the gum line into the small pocket called the sulcus.
 If you can routinely keep the sulcus clean you will never get gum disease or experience bleeding gums.
 However, switching to the BASS method can be a significant challenge.
 Alternatively, bleeding gums do not mean you’ve traumatized yourself as we incorrectly assume.
 You have just discovered an area where bacteria was hiding.

 Best Toothbrush (Electric)